Am0031/javascript-algorithms/README.md

 - objects
 - Math

+## Links to other practice questions

+Link to data structure and algorithm practice questions: [LeetCode](https://leetcode.com/problemset/all/)

+Link to SQL practice questions: [DataLemur](https://datalemur.com/sql-interview-questions)

 ## Installation

 To run this project on your own computer, you can follow the steps below in your terminal: